oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Trade-off.
 Sometimes writing whole test clarifies interface design.
 - Commit every time the 'code is green'.
 Known good states to roll back, if desired.
 - Tests declare the behaviours your system should have.
+    - Tests can be seen as specs.
+In fact, if crafted well, tests can be more concrete and comprehensive than specs.
     - Converse: any functionality not demanded by a test is bad.
-    - This necessitates adding only partial - even trivial - functionality to start.
+    - This necessitates adding functionality that is only partial - even trivial or in breach of other specs - to start.
     - At each step, the source should only have the simplest generalized solution for what the set of tests needs.
+- As we write more tests for more behaviours, will automatically self-correct then.
+    - Think of TDD as if only one spec is being revealed at a time.
+    - Building incrementally, *but* with "continually verified, forward progress".
+    - TDD makes such progress possible in the face of incomplete or new information.
+    - After adding new test and behaviour, a previous test may fail.
+This is good.
+Self-correction.
+    - Increases speed in long run, avoiding errors from large, complex changes.
 - We make decisions on design and implementation *as* we add tests.
 - Be at peace with messy code.
 TDD saves a time and place to refactor.
     - Defer complexity that slows you down.